 - Put a large pan of water on the stove and get it boiling.
 It should be large enough to hold a big old load of sweet potato.
 If you have many potatoes, you will need to make several batches.

 - Scrub your sweet potatoes and peel them.
-Cut out any brown spots or marks.
+Then cut out any brown spots or marks.
 This is the longest and most boring job on the planet.
-Cut them into large chunks.
+Lastly, cut them into large chunks.
 It’s tedious but necessary.

 COOKING SWEET POTATOES FOR THE FREEZER:

 - After your water is boiling and you have cut up the potatoes, boil the potatoes until they are able to be broken apart easily with a fork.

 - Drain the sweet potatoes, then place them back into the pot for mashing.

 - For every cup of potatoes in the pan (eyeball it, close enough!), add 1 tbl of Ball Fruit Fresh to the pot.
 There is enough moisture in the potatoes for the Fruit Fresh to dissolve.

 - Then mash the sweet potatoes.
 They will be lumpy-ish because we are not adding water to smooth them out.
 Water will crystallize in the freezer and you don’t want the potatoes to turn runny when you defrost them.
 If you want a smooth mashed potato, you take care of thinning them when you cook them later on!